 Brent A. Morden (b.
-1997) is a New York-based composer, arranger, conductor, singer, and actor.
+1997) is a New York-based composer, arranger, conductor, singer, and educator.

 His work has been described as “thrilling,” “didn’t fail to entertain,” and “successfully pairing the comedic and the compelling.”
 As a multidisciplinary artist, Morden draws on his diverse creative background to create a unique brand that blends and transcends genre.
 Highlights of Morden’s career include conducting the premiere of his wind ensemble piece Fell Swoop at Carnegie Hall (Mar.
 2019), writing music and lyrics for Columbia University's 125th Annual Varsity Show, and assisting acclaimed music director Rob Fisher.
-Currently, Morden works as Program Manager for Every Voice Choirs and Project Director for Bock Around The Clock Productions.
+Currently, Morden works as Program Manager for Every Voice Choirs and teaches at From Stage to Screen in Huntington, NY.
 Morden graduated Phi Beta Kappa from Columbia University in May 2019 with a Bachelor of Arts in Music (magna cum laude), where he served for two years as a Resident Advisor.
 In his spare time, Morden enjoys running in the park.
 Read more below:

 May 24th - Every Voice Choirs' Virtual Spring Concert, which Brent helped produce and edit, and in which he conducts and sings.